jsdelivr/globalping/docs/measurement/schema/response.md

 **type**: `number[]`

-An array, containig AS numbers assinged to this IP Address.
+An array, containing AS numbers assigned to this IP Address.

 #### hops[].timings[]